suizokukan/pimydoc/README.md

 PROFILE_PYTHON_SPACENBR_FOR_A_TAB : 4
 REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : True

+Beware, the syntax "KEY = VALUE" is not supported.

 #### REGEX_SOURCE_FILTER : .+py$
 Python regex describing which file in the source directory have to be read and -if required- modified.